ranchor/system-design/problems/web_crawler.md

    - Implement a global, domain-specific rate limiting mechanism using a centralized data store (like Redis) to track request counts per domain per second.
    - Use a sliding window algorithm to track the number of requests per domain per second.
    - Introduce jitter to prevent synchronized behavior among crawlers.

-#### DNS
+#### DNS Management
 - **DNS Caching:** Cache DNS lookups to reduce requests.
 - **Multiple DNS Providers:** Distribute load across providers.

-#### Extract Root Domain from URL
-* Extracting the root domain from a URL involves parsing the URL to obtain the hostname and then identifying the registered domain, which includes the second-level domain (SLD) and the top-level domain (TLD).
-This process is crucial in web crawling, data analysis, and security applications where you need to group or filter data by domain.
-* `tldextract` is a Python library that uses the public suffix list to accurately extract the domain components from a URL.

 ### Content Parser
 #### Content Dedupe check
-- **Approaches:**
-  1. **Checksum/Hashing:**
-     - Generate a checksum or hash of the content and store in URL metadata db.
+- **Checksum/Hashing:** Generate a checksum or hash of the content and store it in the URL metadata database.
-     - Compare against stored hashes to detect duplicates.
-  2. **SimHash:**
-     - Generate a SimHash of the content for near-duplicate detection.
-     - Use hamming distance to find similar content.
+- **SimHash:** Generate a SimHash of the content for near-duplicate detection, using hamming distance to find similar content.
-  3. **Fingerprints:**
-     - Generate fingerprints for segments of content.
-     - Compare fingerprints to detect duplicates.
+- **Fingerprints:** Generate fingerprints for segments of content, comparing fingerprints to detect duplicates.
-  4. **Bloom Filters:**
-     - Use a Bloom filter to probabilistically track seen content hashes.
+- **Bloom Filters:** Use a Bloom filter to probabilistically track seen content hashes.
-     - Low memory usage but allows false positives.

-#### How SimHash Works
+#### SimHash Working
 SimHash is a technique used for near-duplicate detection in documents.
 The idea is to generate a hash value that is similar for similar documents.
 Here's how it works:
 1. **Feature Extraction:** Extract features from the document (e.g., words, shingles).
 2. **Hashing:** Apply a hash function to each feature to get a bit vector.
 3. **Weighting:** Assign weights to each bit vector based on the feature's importance.